Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

   - You can now also show/give the elf harp instead of the strings
 - 75: ORKS -> ORCS
 - 77: When entering Dor Kiredon for the first time all party members will learn the dwarf language.
+- 74: The lava pool in Luminor's torture chamber now blocks movement

 ### Misc